Colorado Springs & Beer Facts

 Colorado Springs is the second largest metropolitan area in Colorado.
 Colorado Springs has over a quarter million drinking age individuals with a great fondness for quality beer:

-- Colorado ranks 4th with one brewer for every 38,686 people in the state (Vermont is first but they have only 24 brewers)
+- Colorado ranks 4th with one brewer for every 21,277 people over 21 in the state (Oregon is first)

 Beer Drinker Quotes